An asymptotic theory for the high-Reynolds-number flow past a shear-free circular cylinder: Viscous dissipation and drag coefficient

-For the calculation of first integral (I), we have two solutions; one from the boundary layer (\ref{eqn:solution_27}) and other is from the wake (\ref{eqn:wake_vorticity_final_expression}) region.
-But there is no certain boundary to divide domain into two regions of validity for these two solutions.
-However, we know that these two solutions have same asymptotic form in the rear stagnation region.
-Therefore, it is plausible to assume that the curve dividing the domains passes through the rear stagnation point.
-Finally, it can be shown that for any curve $C$ which originates from the rear stagnation point to divide the domain $\Omega_u$ into two regions $\Omega_{bl}$ and $\Omega_{w}$, (I) will exhibit the same leading order term.
-Using this idea, let us split the double integral (\ref{eqn:drag_dissipation_4}) as shown below:
+The first integral (I) involves two regions, each with distinct solutions; one from the boundary layer region given by (\ref{eqn:solution_27}) and the other given by (\ref{eqn:wake_vorticity_final_expression}) associated with the wake region.
+We therefore rearrange (\ref{eqn:drag_dissipation_4}) as follows To make further progress a partitioning of the domain $\Omega_u$ into the boundary layer and wake regions $\Omega_{bl}$ and $\Omega_w$ is necessary.
+Since the solutions in the boundary layer and wake regions assume similar asymptotic forms in the rear stagnation region, it can be reasonably asserted that the curve $C$ dividing the two regions passes through the rear stagnation point.
+Importantly, as established below, so long as the dividing curve $C$ originates from the rear stagnation point, the leading order terms in (I) (that we are interested in) remain insensitive to the specifics of $C$.

-To calculate the integral as in (\ref{eqn:drag_dissipation_6}), we only need the information about the initial profile of the curve $C$ since outside the thin stagnation region, vorticity quickly drops to zero.
-Assume that the asymptotic equation of curve $C$ near the stagnation region is $\theta \sim Ay^b$.
-Curve $C$ after originating from the stagnation point should proceed in upright direction because we are considering only the domain above the axis of symmetry and the wake solution is valid only in downstream portion of rear stagnation point.
-It poses constraints that $A > 0$ and $b > 1/2$.
-Also, when $b > 1/2$, the equation for $C$ in $(x,z)$ coordinates is $z \sim Ax^b$.
-Using these asymptotic formulas of curve $C$, we compute the integral (\ref{eqn:drag_dissipation_6}) up to the leading order terms as

-Note that above result is independent of the constants $A$ and $b$ and hence shape of the dividing curve $C$.
-Now the integral II which is calculated only near the stagnation region can be written as follows.